JohanVer/freicar_docs/docs/competition_rules.md

 For stop-signs stop at the stop-line at least 1 sec, for right-of-way signs continue driving without interruption.

 For this task there is no other traffic on the map.
 A turn is successful if the vehicle does not enter a forbidden lane completely (e.g opposite) while turning and the correct junction arm (as sent in the high-level command) is fully entered.
-Cutting lanes while turning is allowed.
 You can try the task 5 times (The attempt counter is incremented as soon as an unsuccessful turn is executed).
 After the last attempt we continue with the next task.

 #### 3. Consider other vehicles